michaelmacinnis/oh/doc/manual.md

         }
     } <prime-numbers

-#### Syntax
+### Syntax

 Oh can be extended with the `syntax` command.
 The `syntax` command is very similar to the `method` command except that the methods it creates are passed their arguments unevaluated.
 The `eval` command can be used to explicitly evaluate arguments.
-The calling context can be given a name by specifying it after the list of arguments and the calling context's eval method can be used to evaluate in the calling environment.
+The calling context can be given a name.
+The name must after the list of arguments.
+The calling context's eval method can be used to evaluate in the calling environment.
 Oh's short-circuit `and` command is implemented using the syntax command: